Using the System Plan

 presence, embed a refresh token instead of hardcoding your credentials:

 - At the prompts, enter the Client ID and Secret from the Next Steps section of the SSO Developer Dashboard.
 Copy the login portal URL into a browser, and log in using your UAA Admin Credentials.

 - Copy the Temporary Authentication Code from the browser into the UAAC to finish the authentication.

 - Copy the value of the refresh token and use that in your code to get a new token based on your client ID and secret using the standard OAuth refresh token flow as described in the UAA API documentation.

 - Follow the instructions to Register an Externally Hosted App Using the SSO Developer Dashboard and use the guidelines below:

-To revoke system plan access from an externally hosted app that is registered with the system plan to access Pivotal Platform components, do one of the following:
+To revoke system plan access from an externally hosted app that is registered with the system plan to access TAS for VMs components, do one of the following:

 - Regenerate the App Secret